Volunteer with the COA

 The Wellesley Council on Aging (COA) provides opportunities for individuals of all ages to volunteer.
 By assisting with our comprehensive programs and services, our volunteers inspire a spirit of community across the generations in our town.
 Volunteers are essential to our day-to-day functioning, and the success of our organization is due largely in part to the contributions made by our volunteers.
 A few of our ongoing volunteer opportunities are listed below.

-To download our volunteer application, please click here.
+To complete our volunteer application, please click HERE.

 Questions?
 Ideas to volunteer in ways not listed above?
-Please contact our Volunteer Coordinator, Sara Raveret, to learn more about our volunteer opportunities.
+Please contact Volunteer Coordinator Sally Miller by phone or email.